aruna-x/GitHub-Topic-Explorer/README.md

 ## How to Run App & Test

-(1) At the top level of the app's directory, create a .env file, and add your GitHub API key.
+(1) At the top level of the app's directory, create a .env file, and add your [GitHub API key](https://docs.github.com/en/free-pro-team@latest/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql).
+There are instructions on the page linked.
+Use scopes provided that match the behavior of GraphQL Explorer.

-    Name that variable: REACT_APP_GITHUB_ACCESS_TOKEN
+    Name .env variable: REACT_APP_GITHUB_ACCESS_TOKEN

 (2) `npm install` to set up node modules